ezralaneghent/ezralaneghent.github.io/_posts/2022-04-28-on-literary-fantasy.markdown

 categories: reading update
 ---

 Last June (2021), an English professor complained that students today only read fantasy books and not proper “modern literature”, such as his book, available in paperback.
-This click bait spawned Twitter discussion on the nebulous concept of “Literary fiction”.

-I was in dialogue with different people in threads that went in multiple directions, not entirely connected to the original theme.
-I have reused that content below.
-On the topic of click bait, I joined the evil empire and started a [Facebook account](https://www.facebook.com/ezralaneghent).
-Please like and befriend me or whatever the heck we are meant to do there.
+That click bait spawned Twitter discussion on the nebulous concept of “Literary fiction”.
+It spawned dialogue with different people in threads that went in multiple directions, not entirely connected to the original theme.
+I have collected those threads below.

 | ![Jonah and the Whale (1621) by Pieter Lastman]({{site.url}}/images/jonah_and_the_whale.jpg) |
 |:--:|